I am pleased to confirm that I have approved the release of a new Practice Note covering

 Ko te whakapapa te ara ki o mātua tupuna

-It is your connections to each other that keep you connected toyour ancestors Dispute resolution service
+It is your connections to each other that keep you connected to your ancestors Dispute resolution service

 Our dispute resolution service is a free, voluntary, tikanga-based process where parties can resolve disputes related to Māori land confidentially, outside of a court setting.